The quickest way to call me? 🤙

 A dilemma ~ privacy? or instant connectivity - you can’t have both.

 There’s the obvious privacy issue, the cellular radio in the phone is screaming all day to towers near you to keep you connected 24/7 wherever you go.

 I have the phone app disabled on my phone.
 Airplane mode turned on and only rely on WiFi for my internet.

 When using a SIM, there’s no guarantee that calls and SMSs are not intercepted.
 They aren’t encrypted in the first place.
 SIMs can be easily cloned by people impersonating you.
 Plus, you have to trust ISPs (Jio/FB) that they don’t sell out or share data with anyone.

-I use my device more like a portable computer
+I use my phone more like a portable computer

 1. Call connection issues

-There are too many carriers around the world and things can go wrong due to their errors, you or your friend can get connected to a stranger, they listen in but you never know, most of the times this is a bug, when you use VoIP calls it uses FOSS protocols and there are rare chances of any bugs, remember - no code is 100% bug proof.
+There are too many carriers around the world and things can go wrong due to their errors, you or your friend can get connected to a stranger, they could listen in and you never know.
+VoIP calls are standarized between the 2 parties in the call.